omise/bluepine/README.md

 ## Generating Open API (v3)

-Once we have all schemas/endpoints defined and registered to the `Resolver`.
-We can simply pass it to the generator as follows.
+Once we have all schemas/endpoints defined and registered to the `Resolver`, we can pass it to the generator as follows.

 ```ruby
 generator = Bluepine::Generators::OpenAPI::Generator.new(resolver, options)
 generator.generate # =>
 ```

-will output Open API (v3) specs
+will output Open API (v3) specs:

 *excerpt from the full result*
 ```js